-The Council maintains an objective and professional relationship with their appointed external auditors (Ernst & Young LLP) and statutory inspectors, as evidenced by the Annual Audit Letter (presented to Standards & Governance Committee 20.1.15).
+The Council maintains an objective and professional relationship with their appointed external auditors (Ernst & Young LLP) and statutory inspectors, as evidenced by the various reports being presented to the Standards and Governance Committee (available on the Council's website).
 Through reviews by external auditors, external agencies and internal audit, the Council constantly seeks ways of ensuring the economical, effective and efficient use of resources, and for securing continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.

-The Council's Corporate Procurement Strategy (to be reviewed in 2015/16) continues to provide a consistent strategic framework within which to undertake and continuously develop procurement to deliver the Council's corporate objectives, to improve performance and deliver efficiencies.
+The Council's Corporate Procurement Strategy continues to provide a consistent strategic framework within which to undertake and continuously develop procurement to deliver the Council's corporate objectives, to improve performance and deliver efficiencies.
 The Strategy encompasses the policy objectives of the National Procurement Strategy and adapts and prioritises them to meet the Council's local context.
 The Strategy recognises that the Council cannot achieve its objectives alone and emphasises the need to work in collaboration with public, private, social enterprise and voluntary sector partners.
 A core theme throughout the Strategy is the Council's commitment to social, economic and environmental sustainability.
-The new Strategy will encompass the new EU Procurement Directives brought out earlier in 2015.
+The new Strategy will encompass the new EU Procurement Directives brought out in 2015.

 The Council reviewed its Financial Procedure Rules and Contract Procedure Rules in 2011/12 and these are, incorporated in the Council's Constitution.
-These are both to be updated in 2015/16.
+These have been updated by a Group of Officers in 2015/16 and will be ratified by Members later in 2016/17.

 Risk management is monitored by the Corporate Risk Management Group (CRMG), which meets approximately six times a year.
-The Group reviews risk arrangements and advises Management Team on risk issues within the Council and on existing and planned risk controls.
+The Group reviews risk advises Management Team on risk issues within the Council and on existing and planned risk controls.
 The strategic risk register is reviewed each quarter by Council Management Team and CRMG (Chaired by the CFO) on a cyclical basis.
 Results are reported to the Standards and Governance Committee annually.

-Operational and strategic Risks are reported by use of risk registers.
+Strategic and operational risks are reported by use of risk registers.
 Each section is required to update its own register.
 These registers are now held and managed on the Covalent system as previously mentioned.
-Extensive work throughout 2014/15 and into 2015/16 have assisted Section Heads in developing and maintaining their operational risk registers.
+Continued work through 2015/16 have assisted Section Heads in developing and maintaining their operational risk registers.